2103526/CS220-AU-portfolio/index.md

 - Add in Social Media Links if needed - Linkedin
 - Add in Education tab
 - Add in Work Experience Tab
+- Add in information tab
+- Add in Intrests tab

 <br>